 Prohibition: A Lesson Not Learned

 As the months passed, I began to smoke regularly and thought nothing of it.
 Before long, guess what?
 I forgot that marijuana was illegal.
-My nonchalant attitude soon led me from buy a pound for $80 and sell half to other smokers at $10 an ounce.
+My nonchalant attitude soon led me to purchase a pound from a Mexican source for $80 and sell half to other smokers at $10 an ounce.
 This allowed me to enjoy my pot for free.

-The bong that the maintenance crew found in the air conditioner and turned over to security was the beginning of my downfall.
-Eventually they nailed me for selling an ounce to a snitch which led to my arrest and court-martial.
+One day a member of the maintenance department changed the filter on my barracks air conditioner and found my bong (water pipe) inside.
+He took it to security and triggered an investigation.
+Eventually they nailed me for thoughtlessly selling an ounce to a snitch which led to my arrest and court-martial.
 After they established my guilt, I took a ride to the Naval Correctional Center in Corpus Christi, Texas to share 60 days of unpleasantness with other druggies.
 The sign over the entrance read "Enter to learn, Depart to serve."
 When the cell door closed behind me I realized for the first time the trouble I was in, and yet my conscience told me I had done nothing wrong.
-At that moment my loyal support for the Government changed.
-I realized that a person or group of persons in power had assumed the right to tell me which substances I could put into my body.
+In my opinion marijuana was less dangerous than alcohol - which was legal.
+At that moment my belief that the government was always right began to change.
+I realized that a single person or group of persons in power could claim the right to tell me what I could put into my body.

 Three weeks into my 60 day sentence, I threatened to commit suicide and the CO (Commanding Officer) of the hospital ordered my release.
 Afterwards, the navy awarded me an honorable discharge for my four years of satisfactory service, which was nice of them.
-On the long drive home to Massachusetts, however, I had time to think about my experience with the Federal marijuana laws and decided that: (1) Smoking the dried blossoms and leaves of the cannabis plant for fun was not a crime, and (2) I would have to become more discreet with my pursuit of pleasure.
+On the long drive home to Massachusetts, however, I had time to think about my experience with the marijuana laws and decided that: (1) Smoking the dried blossoms and leaves of the cannabis plant for pleasure was not a crime, and (2) I would have to do better at hiding my source of pleasure from the authorities.

-As a civilian, I realized that selling pot was a bad idea but I continued to grow my own and smoke for six more years.
-Finally, at age 30, I grew bored with the effect and decided to move on to better things.
-I became a health food addict, started a repair business, and replaced pot smoking with Zen meditation.
+As a civilian, I now realized that selling pot was a bad idea but I saw no reason why I shouldn’t grow my own and smoke it for six more years.
+Finally, at age 30, I had become bored with the effect and decided to move on to better things.
+I became a health food addict, started a repair business with assistance from my brother, and replaced pot smoking with Zen meditation.
 For the next thirty years I forgot about pot - but I never forgot the confusion, pain and anger I felt while doing hard labor under the hot Texas sun.

-Those who supported Nixon's drug policy tried and failed for thirty-seven years to get rid of cannabis; instead it has made cannabis the second most popular drug in America!
+Those who supported Nixon's drug policy tried and failed for thirty-seven years to get rid of cannabis; instead it made cannabis the second most popular drug in America!
 The constant headlines about drug arrests, piles of drug money, police corruption, tougher laws and escalating violence makes great copy.
-Movies, books, and newspaper articles about winning a war against people that use drugs provide exciting and stimulating entertainment.
-Sadly the effort will fail for the same reason the war on alcohol failed – Americans like to make choices about what we put in our bodies, regardless of people like Nixon and the DEA.
+Movies, books, and newspaper articles about winning a war against people that used and sold illicit drugs provide exciting and stimulating entertainment.
+Sadly the effort failed for the same reason the war on alcohol failed – we Americans like to make our own decisions about what we put in our bodies, regardless of people like Nixon and Anslinger.

-Before the war began, Cannabis was a well known extract and tincture containing 80% alcohol.
-It was sold over the counter in drug stores across the country and registered in the U.S. Pharmacopeia as a medicine.
-Men, women and children took this extract of the “Devil’s Weed” for a variety of ailments.
+Before the war began, cannabis was a well known extract and tincture containing 80% alcohol that was sold over the counter in drug stores across the country.
+Cannabis Extract was registered in the U.S. Pharmacopeia as a medicine.
+Men, women and children took this extract from the “Devil’s Weed” for a variety of ailments.

-The Mexican version of the cannabis weed called “marijuana” arrived in America at the turn of the century in the pockets of Mexican migrant farm workers.
-At first they were welcomed as a cheap source of labor but when their numbers increased and jobs became scarce, resentment began to flare.
-Local residents began to complain to their politicians to do something about the migrant workers and their behavior under the influence of this intoxicating locoweed.
+The Mexican version of the cannabis plant called “marijuana” arrived in America at the turn of the century, in the pockets of Mexican migrant farm workers.
+At first the Mexicans were welcomed as a source of cheap labor but when their numbers increased and jobs became scarce, resentment began to flare.
+Local residents began to complain to the police and their politicians to do something about the migrant workers and their behavior under the influence of this intoxicating “locoweed”.
 In response to these complaints, states and communities along the Mexican border passed laws against cannabis and jailed Mexicans who had it in their possession.

-Before long, other state representatives in Congress took notice of the crackdown on Mexicans and began to pass laws against marijuana.
+Before long, other state representatives in Congress took notice of the crackdown and began to pass their own laws against marijuana.
 Eventually, the movement to stop the Mexican immigration and halt the spread of marijuana reached the Federal level.

 Conspiracy Theory

-In 1937, Henry J. Anslinger, chief of The Narcotics Bureau had suffered a setback in manpower after the repeal of the 1920 Volstead Act.
+In 1937, Henry J. Anslinger, chief of the FBN, the Federal Narcotics Bureau had suffered a setback in manpower after the repeal of the 1920 Volstead Act.
 With the sudden drop in the number of bootleggers, Harry had fewer criminal to pursue, a shrinking crew of agents, and fear that his department could lose funding from Congress.
 What he needed were more criminals to justify his budget.

 While Anslinger searched for more reasons to arrest people, American newspaper baron, William Randolph Hearst, looked for ways to increase his fortune in the newspaper business.
 Hearst had already purchased 800,000 acres of prime forestland in Mexico and invested in a patented process for turning wood pulp into paper.